AlexDuncan2100/Petclinic-microservices/README.md

 [![Build Status](https://travis-ci.org/spring-petclinic/spring-petclinic-microservices.svg?branch=master)](https://travis-ci.org/spring-petclinic/spring-petclinic-microservices/) [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 This microservices branch was initially derived from [AngularJS version](https://github.com/spring-petclinic/spring-petclinic-angular1) to demonstrate how to split sample Spring application into [microservices](http://www.martinfowler.com/articles/microservices.html).
-To achieve that goal we used [Spring Cloud Netflix](https://github.com/spring-cloud/spring-cloud-netflix) technology stack.
+To achieve that goal we used [Spring Cloud Netflix](https://github.com/spring-cloud/spring-cloud-netflix) technology stack..
 ## Starting services locally without Docker
 Every microservice is a Spring Boot application and can be started locally using IDE or `../mvnw spring-boot:run` command.
 Please note that supporting services (Config and Discovery Server) must be started before any other application (Customers, Vets, Visits and API).
 Startup of Tracing server, Admin server, Grafana and Prometheus is optional.